 - You can add the attribute

-which can be used to create filters in webJS libraries to listen to events. - Parameters without
+indexedto up to three parameters which adds them to a special data structure calledtopicswhich can be used to create filters in webJS libraries to listen to events. - Parameters without

-atrtribute are ABI Encoded and stored in logs. - Note that the hash of the event is already one of topics.
+indexedatrtribute are ABI Encoded and stored in logs. - Note that the hash of the event is already one of topics.
 So if you declared the event as

-, then a field is left free and you can have total four indexed parameters. - But the catch is that anonymous events can’t be filtered easily, you need to know the contract address to listen to anonymous events.
+anonymous, then a field is left free and you can have total four indexed parameters. - But the catch is that anonymous events can’t be filtered easily, you need to know the contract address to listen to anonymous events.

 Purpose of Events?